How to Get Lice Out of Furniture

 More Tips for Getting Lice Out of Your Home

-Take all your quilts, duvets, pillows, blankets, and other bed coverings and put them in a dryer ̶ on as high a heat as the materials permit ̶ for at least 45 minutes.
-Once you’ve done that turn your attention to your coats, scarves, mittens and sweaters; put them in the dryer too.
+Take all your quilts, duvets, pillows, blankets, and other bed coverings and put them in a dryer on very high heat for at least 45 minutes.

-Vacuum all the floors, carpets, and mats throughout your home, and, mop the floors with hot water and a reliable floor cleaner.
+Vacuum and mop all floors with hot water and a powerful floor cleaner.

-Finally, don’t forget your cars and SUVs.
-You need to wipe all the seats and surfaces with a damp cloth.
+Finally, don’t forget your cars!
+Vacuum the upholstery and disinfect all surfaces with a damp cloth.
 Pay special attention to the headrests!